aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

 At this point you have a number of decisions to make:

-  1. **Which Universal apps do we want to deliver to users?**&nbsp;Don&#8217;t think about delivery mechanism at this point, just consider apps that will be useful
+  1. **Which Universal apps do we want to deliver to users?** Don&#8217;t think about delivery mechanism at this point, just consider apps that will be useful
   2. **Which apps do we to remove from user devices?** You can target inbox apps for removal (using Intune or Configuration Manager, or a 3rd party solution)
-  3. If you&#8217;re deploying Windows 10 Enterprise edition - **will the Windows Store app be available to users?**&nbsp;Only with Enterprise edition will you have full control over the Store app
+  3. If you&#8217;re deploying Windows 10 Enterprise edition - **will the Windows Store app be available to users?** Only with Enterprise edition will you have full control over the Store app
-  4. **Which apps will be made available in the Windows Store app?**&nbsp;If you elect to keep the Store app available, the WSfB allows IT to curate a list of apps.
+  4. **Which apps will be made available in the Windows Store app?** If you elect to keep the Store app available, the WSfB allows IT to curate a list of apps.
 This would typically be a subset of the total apps in your Inventory

 ### Add Apps to Your Inventory